Frank Joseph Coppersmith

 Summary

 Lived in Nasewaupee, Door County (Sturgeon Bay area) for about 10 years.
 Died October 7, 1959 in Green Bay at age 74.
-Buried at Saint Paul Catholic Cemetery, Wrightstown — same cemetery as his mother Celestine Lancelle.
+Buried at Allouez Catholic Cemetery and Chapel Mausoleum in Green Bay (Section F South), beside his wife Odile and a few rows from his parents.

 Relationships